 Mining for blocks

-All these miners use their computing power and sources to look for the new blocks so as to add them to the blockchain.
+All these miners utilise their computing skills and sources to search for the new blocks so as to add them to the blockchain.

 Adding transactions to the blocks